 What is Phonics ?

-Synthetic phonics means that children learn to read and write, not only by knowing an individual letter phoneme (sound) or shape (grapheme), but also by knowing that phonemes and graphemes can combine to make new phonemes within words.
+Systematic Synthetic Phonics (SSP) means that children learn to read and write, not only by knowing an individual letter phoneme (sound) or shape (grapheme), but also by knowing that phonemes and graphemes can combine to make new phonemes within words.

 The letter combinations are taught at brisk pace in throughout Foundation Stage and Year 1 and reinforced along with spelling patterns in Year 2, so that children can apply them to work out a wide variety of words while still in the early years of school.

-At our school, all children in Foundation Stage, Year 1 and Year 2 follow structured teaching in Systematic Synthetic Phonics through the revised Letters and Sounds programme.
+At our school, all children in Foundation Stage and Year 1 follow structured teaching in Systematic Synthetic Phonics through the the Essential Letters and Sounds programme.

 In Foundation Stage children are taught individual letter sounds which can be blended and segmented to read and write simple words, thus becoming independent readers after the first initial letters are taught.
-This is then built on through the teaching of phonemes, diagraphs and triagraphs in Year 1 and Year 2, so that children can read and write both familiar and unfamiliar phonetic word patterns.
+This is then built on through the teaching of phonemes, diagraphs and triagraphs towards the middle and end of Reception through into Year 1, so that children can read and write both familiar and unfamiliar phonetic word patterns.

 At the end of Year 1, all children take the National Phonics Check Assessment.
 Some children may also sit this assessment at the end of Year 2.